xkrato62/Digital-electronics_2/Labs/Lab02/Preparation/preparation.md

+**Fill in the following table and enter the number of bits and numeric range for the selected data types defined by C.

 | **Data type** | **Number of bits** |**Range** | **Description** |
 | :-: | :-: | :-: | :-: |
 | uint8_t | 8 | 0,1,...,255 | unsigned 8-bit integer |